-When deciding to join the military, you are agreeing to carry out some of the most dangerous tasks imaginable.
+When deciding to join the military, you agree to carry out some of the most dangerous tasks imaginable.

 You will be highly trained to combat attempts made to destroy and harm the United States and its allies.
 Then who knows?

 This danger is especially true when choosing a particular branch or job area.
 For example, opting to serve in one of the few special operations troops entails direct mission action against the nation’s most dangerous adversaries.
-Similarly, the infantry marines of the U.S. Military are responsible for dangerous tasks as they are the first group called to destroy the enemy and protect territory.
-There are also a couple of military jobs that are dangerous due to their consideration as high-interest in target attempts made by enemies.
-These include aviation, those who provide assistance on the ground, and artillery, those who are responsible for utilizing heavy equipment to strike against the enemy.
+Similarly, the infantry marines of the U.S. Military are responsible for hazardous tasks as they are the first group called to destroy the enemy and protect territory.
+There are also a couple of dangerous military jobs due to their consideration as high interest in target attempts made by enemies.
+These include aviation, those who assist on the ground, and artillery, those who are responsible for utilizing heavy equipment to strike against the enemy.

 Furthermore, individuals working in explosive ordinance disposal and vehicle transportation can easily fall victim to the dangers of IEDs and other explosive devices.
-Nonetheless, each service member of the U.S. Military must be prepared for the potential threats that exist – both domestic and foreign – and the sacrifices they may be called to make.
+Nonetheless, each service member of the U.S. Military should be prepared for the potential threats that exist.
+Both domestic and foreign, and the sacrifices they may be called to make.

 Despite the High Levels of Danger, the Benefits of Joining Any Branch of the Military Do Exist.

-These perks only begin with the wide variety of jobs you can choose from in each respective branch.
+These perks only begin with the variety of jobs you can choose from in each branch.
 The military branches include the Army, Navy, Air Force, Marine Corps, Coast Guard, and National Guard.
 In the U.S. Military, the Army’s primary responsibility consists of land operations.
-The jobs within this branch range, but each will be focused on combatting U.S. enemies on the ground.
-As the Army focuses on land security, the Air Force is responsible for the protection of U.S. airspace.
+The jobs within this branch range, but each will focus on combatting U.S. enemies.
+As the Army focuses on land security, the Air Force protects U.S. airspace.
 The U.S. Navy, on the other hand, focuses on patrolling the seas to promote international security.
-By assigning Navy fleets to different parts of the world, service members can respond quickly as well as employ peace-keeping endeavors with varying international countries and their peoples.
+By assigning Navy fleets to different parts of the world, service members can respond quickly and employ peace-keeping endeavors with varying international countries and their peoples.
 Individuals of any of these branches, though focused on land, air, and sea, respectively, will be highly trained in the use of weapons and defense methods needed for the protection and security of the United States.

 A branch of the military different from each of the aforementioned is the Marine Corps.

-As one of the most selective branches, after undergoing rigorous training, these service members are primarily responsible for directly combatting the opponents of the U.S. Working closely with other branches, the Marine Corps is trained to respond quickly and effectively to any and all threats around the world.
+As one of the most selective branches, after undergoing rigorous training, these service members are primarily responsible for directly combatting the opponents of the U.S. Working closely with other branches, the Marine Corps is trained to respond quickly and effectively to any threats worldwide.

-The Coast Guard is a branch that, comparatively, carries out very specific duties.
-Service members of the U.S. Coast Guard are responsible for providing security to the U.S. in regards to crimes that are typically committed at sea.
-Targeting drug-trafficking, illegal immigration, and similar security issues, they are the individuals primarily responsible for protecting the coastline borders of the United States.
+The Coast Guard is a branch that, comparatively, carries out particular duties.
+Service members of the U.S. Coast Guard are responsible for providing security to the U.S. regarding crimes that are typically committed at sea.
+Targeting drug trafficking, illegal immigration, and similar security issues, they are the individuals primarily responsible for protecting the coastline borders of the United States.

-The National Guard, like the Coast Guard, provide domestic protection.
-However, unlike the aforementioned that protect the coasts of the U.S., the National Guard can potentially deploy to other parts of the world.
-These service members are skilled in operating gun-style equipment as well as heavy-duty equipment, and are primarily purposed in the response to domestic security concerns that may include riots and natural disasters.
+The National Guard, like the Coast Guard, provides domestic protection.
+However, unlike those above that protect the coasts of the U.S., the National Guard can potentially deploy to other parts of the world.
+These service members are skilled in operating gun-style and heavy-duty equipment.
+They are primarily proposed in response to domestic security concerns, including riots and natural disasters.

 Enjoy Many Veteran Benefits!

 It is easy to understand that joining the military is not for everyone.
-Though the associated danger may be difficult for many to overlook, it is important to recognize the invaluable service and sacrifice that military members provide in the protection and progress of the United States.
-The contribution each individual makes when joining the military is not something that can be measured or even truly understood.
-It is a contribution that allows for the continuation of the nation’s freedom and honor.
-It is a level of loyalty and commitment that cannot be compared to anything else, and that will never go unnoticed or un-thanked.
+Though the associated danger may be difficult for many to overlook, it is essential to recognize the invaluable service and sacrifice that military members provide in the protection and progress of the United States.
+The individual’s contribution when joining the military cannot be measured or even truly understood.
+It is a contribution that allows the continuation of the nation’s freedom and honor.
+It is a level of loyalty and commitment that cannot be compared to anything else and will never go unnoticed.